 Telemetry is a way of recording your heart's rate and rhythm while you are in the hospital.
 A transmitter is used to send this information to a monitor at the nurses' station.
-The recording happens while you are awake and while you are asleep.
+The recording happens while you are awake as well as while you are asleep.